 The outputs on the RCI-800 are factory calibrated and should not require any adjustments.
 To check the calibration of the outputs and relays use jumpers H1-7 & H1-8 as shown below to set them to known states.
 If an output should require some adjustment, the main circuit board has to be removed from the analog input/output board to gain access to the output calibration potentiometers.
-With the power off, remove the main circuit board via the 4-conductor I/O cable.
+With the power off, remove the main circuit board and set it aside leaving it connected to the analog input/output board via the 4-conductor I/O cable.
 Turn the power on and insert jumper H1-8 on the main circuit board and turn the OUTPUT CALIB. trim pot for a particular output until that output reads 20mA.
 Turn the power off again before reassembling the unit.